Foolian2/Anycry/README.md

 </h1>

 <p align="center">
-  Anycry is a script that allows you to encrypt/decrypt files with a masterpassword.
+  Anycry is a script that allows you to encrypt/decrypt files with a masterpassword. edit: ass code, was a good pratice tho
 </p>

 <p align="center">